Born

 While supporting himself as an ambulance and cab driver, Dana studied drama at the

-Neighborhood Playhouse in New York.
-Some of his early stage stints included Moon in
+Neighborhood Playhouse in New York with some of his early stage stints included Moon in

 Capricorn, The Knight of Burning Pestle, Project Immortality and Saint Joan.